|Original Policy Date:

-- Earned sick leave may be used, at the employee’s option, in conjunction with workers’ compensation, short-term disability or long-term disability payments while the employee is receiving any of these benefits.
+- Employees may use earned sick leave in conjunction with workers’ compensation, short-term disability, or long-term disability payments while the employee is receiving any of these benefits.
 In no case may the combination of sick leave with workers’ compensation benefits, short-term disability benefits or long-term disability benefits exceed 100% of the employee’s regular pay.

-- Employees on leave of absence, including family medical leave or workers compensation maintain sick leave already accrued but do not accrue additional hours while on leave of absence.
+- Employees on leave of absence, including family and medical leave (FMLA) or workers’ compensation, maintain sick leave already accrued but do not accrue additional hours while on leave of absence.

-- Available sick leave may be used, at the employee’s option, to cover the waiting period required by the university provided short-term disability benefit.
+- Employees may use available sick leave to cover the waiting period required by the university-provided short-term disability benefit.